orlov0562/TR-Logic-Image-Uploader/README.md

 ## Other
 ### How I can view examples
-The best example of usage is frontend page with "Image Uploader Form".
+The best example of usage is frontend page with "Image Uploader" form.

 Open developer console of your browser and just play with a values of this form.
 You will see all requests, responses and it's values into developer console.